 Simple template, best fit for short, straightforward promotional videos.
 It can jump right out of the digital noise and really grab attention.

 Announcements’ structure can vary depending on your purpose, but in general, it follows like this:

 If you are using voice over, avoid turning your video into a lecture.
 Keep it brief and ask relevant questions (like “have you ever…?” or “don’t you wish that…?”) to sound more natural.

 A brief video (usually animated) that explains ideas, products, or services in a memorable way.
 There are three popular explainer video script formulas:

-“Common Interest” – this template suits well with consumer brands and services.
-Stating that “everyone loves hot coffee”, or asking “do you like dirty floors?”, helps quickly establish a common ground for presenting the problem, solution, and why your call to action matters.
+This template suits well with consumer brands and services.
+Stating that “everyone loves hot coffee” or asking “do you like dirty floors?” helps quickly establish a common ground for presenting the problem, solution, and why your call to action matters.

-3) Video Interview (Talk show) – people can watch talk shows for hours, as long as it’s interesting.
-This template for promotional videos is rarely discussed because it’s rarely considered as one, as the marketing message of such videos can be very subtle.
+People can watch a talk show for hours, as long as it’s interesting.
+This template for promotional videos is rarely discussed because it’s rarely considered as one because the marketing message of such videos can be very subtle.
 However, that’s precisely why talk shows are so effective in the middle of a sales funnel.

 A classic talk show structure includes:

 For marketing purposes, it can also be beneficial to incorporate a Q&A section with real questions from your audience or even directly invite one of your viewers to join the conversation.

 Note that you won’t be able to script everything (unless it’s a solo talk show), and it’s okay.
 Write down the key points and let the conversation take its course.